brufdev/many-notes/CONTRIBUTING.md

 ## Code of Conduct

-Be respectful.
-If you're contributing, I'm assuming good intent and hoping for a straightforward, constructive interaction.

-It's the maintainer's responsibility to make sure all submissions meet the project's quality standards and goals.
-Developers have different skill sets, strengths, and weaknesses.
-Please respect the maintainer’s decisions, and don’t take it personally if a submission isn’t accepted.
+As the maintainer, it is my responsibility to ensure that all submissions meet the project's quality standards and goals.
+If you are contributing, I assume good intent and hope for straightforward and constructive interactions.